 - faster research through access to datasets, models, workflows and analytic tools

 - improved evidence-based environmental and earth science decision making by policy makers and managers

-- enhanced opportunities for cross-disciplinary and trans-disciplinary research nationally and internationally.
+- enhanced opportunities for cross-sector and multidisciplinary research nationally and internationally.

 Explore the programs we lead under the Planet RDC.
 More programs are under development.